sslover/designing-for-data-personalization/syllabus.md

     * Using Javascript to create charts - chart.js
     * How to create a cohesive Web page utilizing a combination of regular html/css/js and p5js sketches.

+* Assignment Week 4:
+    * Complete Design Challenge 1 - Making (Dry) Data Personal & Playful

 Week 5
 ------
 * **Student Presentations: Making (Dry) Data Personal & Playful**

 Weeks 6-8
 ---------
+* Group Presentations 3, 4, 5
 * Server-side javascript with node.js, mongodb, express.js.
-* We will cover topics including:
+* We will cover technical topics including:
     * Modeling, storing, retrieving data
     * Making Data into an API
     * Designing APIs for Consumption
     * The Anatomy of A Data-Driven App
+* We will cover design topics including:
+    * User Onboarding
+    * Passive vs Active Data Collection
+    * Designing for Multiple Devices & Personalization (cards!)

 Week 9
 ------